-An attacker may predict or obtain information about random numbers generated by the TOE for instance because of a lack of entropy of the random numbers provided.
+An attacker may predict or obtain information about random numbers generated by the TOE security service for instance because of a lack of entropy of the random numbers provided.

-An attacker may gather information about the produced random numbers which might be a problem because they may be used for instance to generate cryptographic keys.

-Here the attacker is expected to take advantage of statistical properties of the random numbers generated by the TOE without specific knowledge about the TOE's generator.
+An attacker may gather information about the random numbers produced by the TOE security service.
+Because unpredictability is the main property of random numbers this may be a problem in case they are used to generate cryptographic keys.
+The entropy provided by the random numbers must be appropriate for the strength of the cryptographic algorithm, the key or the cryptographic variable is used for.
+Here the attacker is expected to take advantage of statistical properties of the random numbers generated by the TOE.
 Malfunctions or premature ageing are also considered which may assist in getting information about random numbers.